Home | Human Flourishing | Mindfulness | Living Consciously

 We shouldn’t blindly follow impulses, leaving events unexamined.
 Our lives improve when given mindful attendance.
 When we consciously take responsibility for our pain, sufferings, and hurts as well as successes and joys, we diminish the power of deceptions that intrude, distort life and take over thinking.
 We shouldn’t run from responsibility but courageously face the demons, hiding beneath the surface and pulling the strings that direct our lives.

 Haunted pasts live in the present, disfiguring beauties and inciting fear.
 Healthy adaptation must account for the bothersome disrupting choice.
 To deny emotion, invites inflexible approaches, displacements of blame, destructive escapes, and dreams without fulfillment.
 We can do better.

 We can address problems that we accurately identify.
-If causes remain hidden, denied or projected outside ourselves they continue their reign of terror over our lives.
-We must consciously grasp the causes and then adjust.
-A very difficult task for those that have habitually lived in the shadows of reality to protect their sensitive egos.
+If causes remain hidden, denied or projected outside of us, they continue their reign of terror.
+We must grasp the causes and then adjust.
+A very difficult task for those that habitually live in the shadows of reality to protect sensitive egos.

-If a problem is too big for us to resolve on our own, we must seek help, utilizing strong social networks and professionals.
-Many times, our tender egos fear exposure and avoiding rejection by protecting the self against judgments.
+If a problem is too big for us to resolve, we must seek help, utilizing strong social networks and professionals.
+Many times, our tender egos fear exposure and avoid rejection by protecting against judgments.
 These overt protections separate us from the positive influence of healthy relationships.
-On our own, we slowly disengage from the society, slipping further into our own delusions.
+On our own, we disengage from society, slipping further into our own delusions.
 Our weaknesses provoke insecurities, so we deny their existence.